Requirements Coverage-Guided Minimization for Natural Language Test Cases: Study Design

 We evaluated \ourapproach~and compared it to baselines on a dataset collected from our industry partner, an automotive system company.
 There are $736$ test cases across seven test runs.
 As shown in Figure~\ref{fig:tc_example}, the test cases consist of test steps that validate the behavior of the automotive system related to a specific DTC.
-Each test case covers one requirement, with a total of $54$ requirements covered, and may detect multiple faults, with a total of $220$ unique faults detected.
+Each test case covers one requirement, covering a total of $54$ requirements, and may detect multiple faults, detecting a total of $220$ unique faults.

-Note that we identified the faults, which are the root causes of the failing test cases (e.g., the parameter values mismatched, the connection error of specific components), using the test execution logs under the guidance of the system engineers.
-For each test case, we first extracted the failure messages from the test execution logs and then grouped the ones that were triggered by the same root cause into faults.
+Note that we identified the faults, which are the root causes of the failing test cases (e.g., parameter value mismatches, connection errors in specific components), using test execution logs under the guidance of the system engineers.
+For each test case, we first extracted failure messages from the test execution logs and then grouped those triggered by the same root cause into faults.

-\textbf{\textit{Test suites for different redundancy levels. }} In this dataset, one fault can be detected by multiple test cases, indicating a degree of redundancy in the test suite.
+\textbf{\textit{Test suites for different redundancy levels. }} In this dataset, a single fault can be detected by multiple test cases, indicating redundancy in the test suite.
 We define the redundancy level for the test suite as follows:

 where $m$ is the total number of test cases in this test suite, $t_{f_i}$ is the number of faults detected by the test case $t_i$, and $F_{unique}$ is the number of unique faults detected by this test suite.